iogisdaki/creativeCodingChallenges/mathematicalRoses/README.md

 ### Maurer Rose
 A Maurer rose of the rose $r = sin(nθ)$ consists of the 360 lines successively connecting the 361 points explained below.
 Thus a Maurer rose is a polygonal curve with vertices on a rose.

 Let $r = sin(nθ)$ be a rose in the polar coordinate system, where here we consider n a positive integer.
-So and mentioned above the rose has n petals if n is odd, and 2n petals if n is even.
+So, as mentioned above the rose has n petals if n is odd, and 2n petals if n is even.

 We then take 361 points on the rose: